projectexpert/pmis/stock_analytic_account/README.rst

 -------------------
 Features of this module:

-* Adds the analytic account to the stock move
+* Adds the analytic account to the stock move and quants
 * Makes it possible to search stock moves by analytic account or its project manager
 * Makes it possible to search picking lists by analytic account or its